mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/index.md

 This API requires the `"scripting"` [permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions) permission and [host permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#host_permissions) for the tab into which JavaScript or CSS is injected.

-Alternatively, you can get these permissions temporarily, only for the active tab and only in response to an explicit user action, by asking for the [`"activeTab"` permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#activetab_permission).
+Alternatively, you can get permission temporarily in the active tab and only in response to an explicit user action, by asking for the [`"activeTab"` permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#activetab_permission).
+However,the `"scripting"` permission is still required.

 ## Types